Covid 19 Delta outbreak: Northland baby recovering after 'scary' Covid hospitalisation - NZ Herald

 "So we were able to send a team out and provide testing and vaccinations for that community.
 It's very isolated so it's really good to be responsive to the community."

-With an imminent relaxing of restrictions for Aucklanders, she expresses her concern about holidaymakers.
+With an imminent relaxing of restrictions for Aucklanders, she is concerned about holidaymakers.

 "The main impact is we know that people who live in Auckland love to come north, so it's scary for us and scary for the community.
 So what can you do to protect your whānau?
 Vaccination is the only solution we've got now."

-Some 67 per cent of Northland's eligible population are double vaxxed and more than 37,000 are yet to receive their first dose.
+About 67 per cent of Northland's eligible population are double vaxxed and more than 37,000 are yet to receive their first dose.